 Changes Following Penetration of the Zona Pellucida

-Penetration of the zona pellucida allows the sperm and oocyte cell membranes to fuse almost immediately, calcium to enter to oocyte and the sperm cell stop moving.
+Penetration of the zona pellucida allows the sperm and oocyte cell membranes to fuse almost immediately, calcium to enter the oocyte and the sperm cell stop moving.
 The rise in intracellular calcium results in 3 changes in the oocyte:

 - The egg cell membrane depolarises in order to prevent polyspermy – this is the primary block.

 - Completion of the second meiotic division of the egg – this forms a polar body that is subsequently released.
 Following fertilisation the zygote undergoes several changes which will result in the implantation within the wall of the uterus in a successful pregnancy.